TM6SF2: Expression patterns

 In humans, TM6SF2 expression has been documented in the adult stage only specifically in the intestine and liver in moderate amounts as well as embryonic tissue and ovary at low levels.
 Other sources indicate expression in brain, lung, testis, stomach, heart, colon, kidney and adipose tissue.

 Protein subcellular localization studies with confocal microscopy demonstrated that TM6SF2 is localized in the endoplasmic reticulum and the ER-Golgi intermediate compartment of human liver cells.

 Protein interactions

 No known protein-protein interactions have been established thus far.

 Clinical significance

 In a study that used pre-made kits to predict cardiac allograft rejection using peripheral blood only, graft rejection was associated with decreased levels of TM6SF2 expression, alongside other genes.

-A variant TM6SF2 gene causes susceptibility to nonalcoholic fatty liver disease due to impaired very low density lipoprotein (VLDL) production14.
+A variant TM6SF2 gene causes susceptibility to nonalcoholic fatty liver disease due to impaired very low density lipoprotein (VLDL) production.

 TM6SF2 inhibition was associated with reduced secretion of TG-rich lipoproteins (TRLs) and increased cellular TG concentration and lipid droplet content, whereas TM6SF2 overexpression reduced liver cell steatosis.
 TM6SF2 is a regulator of liver fat metabolism with opposing effects on the secretion of TRLs and hepatic lipid droplet content.